hollaze/The-Maze/README.md

 ## What is The Maze

-The Maze is a game in which the player spawn at the center of the map, and is locked in a maze *(I had quite the inspiration for the project name right?)*, the player can try to find the exit *(but i did no do any, evil laught)*.
+The Maze is a game in which the player spawn at the center of the map, and is locked in a maze *(I had quite the inspiration for the project name right?)*, the player can try to find the exit *(but there is none, evil laught)*.

 ## Inspiration